gtvj/linux/README.md

 ## Purpose

 To capture information related to my migration to Linux as my primary OS.

+## Approach

+The steps outlined below avoid PPAs and use the `/opt/` directory for manual installation of software (i.e. that which is not obtained via Ubuntu Software or Synaptic.

+> Some PPAs are created for development or for beta or even alpha testing.
+They are not guaranteed to include stable or well-tested software.
+Anyone is allowed to create a PPA and there is no review procedure, so you’ll also want to install only PPAs from sources you trust.
+Use at your own risk.
+[The Official Ubuntu Book, 9th Edition](https://www.safaribooksonline.com/library/view/the-official-ubuntu/9780134512501/ch06.html)

 ## Machine set-up